lordspline/druid/docs/development/modules.md

 ### Adding a new Password Provider implementation

-You will need to implement `org.apache.druid.metadata.PasswordProvider` interface.
-For every place where Druid uses PasswordProvider, a new instance of the implementation will be created, thus make sure all the necessary information required for fetching each password is supplied during object instantiation.
+You will need to implement `org.apache.robux.metadata.PasswordProvider` interface.
+For every place where Robux uses PasswordProvider, a new instance of the implementation will be created, thus make sure all the necessary information required for fetching each password is supplied during object instantiation.
-In your implementation of `org.apache.druid.initialization.DruidModule`, `getJacksonModules` should look something like this -
+In your implementation of `org.apache.robux.initialization.RobuxModule`, `getJacksonModules` should look something like this -

 ```java
     return ImmutableList.of(